NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 awk '($1 ~/^#/) || ($7 ~ /PASS/) {print}' $OUT_FILTERED_VCF >$OUT_PASSED_VCF
 ```

 This process annotates the variants as 'PASS' in the 'FILTER' field in its output VCF file, but will keep all the candidate variants, including those that failed the filtering, in its output.
-So we use an <code>awk</code> command to extract all the variants that pass the filtering.
+So we use an <span style="color:crimson">awk</span> command to extract all the variants that pass the filtering.

 **13\.** At the end of step 2, we have VCF files for original candidates and candidates that pass the filtering.
 How do we check the number of candidate mutations in each file?
 We use these commands.

 <code>grep -v "^#" PAP1_1708_01_T01.vcf | wc -l<br>
 grep -v "^#" PAP1_1708_01_T01_passed.vcf | wc -l </code>{% include code-snippet-copy.html %}

-<code>grep -v</code> will extract all lines that do NOT contain a specific pattern.
+<span style="color:crimson">grep -v</span> will extract all lines that do NOT contain a specific pattern.
 The pattern we specify is "^#", which is lines starting with the "#" symbol.
 This will exclude all the header lines in the VCF file.
-Then we redirect the output to the command <code>wc -l</code> which calculates the number of lines.
+Then we redirect the output to the command <span style="color:crimson">wc -l</span> which calculates the number of lines.

 ---